9hnd5/fullstack-developer-challenge/README.md

 Another plus would be to provide the backend with a database where previous searches are stored.

 Thinking of something else that would be very cool? do it!

+# Technology Requirements
+### Frontend
+    - Stack: Django, Flask, Vue, Angular, React, or other framework.
+    - UI: Ordered list (minimum) or table/ beautiful chart
+    - Advantages: Any idea on showing a good dashboard with many useful visualisation

+### Backend
+    - Stack: Python (Django, Flask, …), Lambda
+    - Outcome: API work well with good documentation
+    - Advantages: Cache or DB, ….

+### Repository
+    - Well arranged
+    - Build & Deploy
+    - Docker, Docker-Compose, Makefile

+### Documentation
+    - At least how to run
+    - How to work on …